Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - Add everything else and simmer.
 Once the veggies are cooked, add the tomatoes with the spices and cheese and simmer just enough to get the canned flavor out of the tomatoes.
 Taste and add salt if needed then serve over whatever you’d like!

 - This is a perfect make-ahead meal!
-The sauce will last for a few days at least, tightly sealed in the fridge.
+The sauce will last for a few days when in an airtight container in the fridge.

 - If you wanted to use other vegetables that you have on hand that’s fine!
 I will say that the only vegetables that can’t be swapped out are the mushrooms, they give the sauce that hearty meat like base that makes a bolognese.